 If time and budget allow, there’s no reason to not start considering and planning a move to Drupal 9 straight away.
 However, we appreciate that, for many businesses and organisations, it won’t be as simple as that as additional budget would need to be secured in the first instance.
 Other considerations include the internal time and resource likely to be involved in the new project as well as that of other stakeholders in the website.

-The Drupal organisation has pledged that the planned smooth upgrade process from Drupal 8 to 9 will be the norm going forward.
+The Drupal organisation has pledged that the smooth upgrade process made available from Drupal 8 to 9 will be the norm going forward.

 Once an organisation has their website in Drupal 9, we’d therefore anticipate future upgrades to Drupal 10 and beyond should be equally streamlined and be possible without any further significant redevelopment work being required.